Demographics Are Destiny: Challenges And Opportunities In An Aging Population

 Economic atrophy

 In addition to longevity, there are other trends driving demographic changes.
 More people are remaining unmarried and living alone.
-According to the U.S. census bureau the percentage of one-person households in the U.S. increased from less than 15% in 1960 to nearly 30% today.
+According to the U.S. census bureau, the percentage of one-person households in the U.S. increased from less than 15% in 1960 to nearly 30% today.
 Those that do decide to get married are having smaller families.
 Average children per U.S. household for married couples has fallen from roughly 2.5 in 1965 to under 2 today.

-While changes in birthrates and household formation are a slow moving phenomenon, in recent years these trends have started to catch up with the labor market.
+While changes in birthrates and household formation are a slow-moving phenomenon, in recent years, these trends have started to catch up with the labor market.
 The delayed effect of slower population growth is now contributing to a secular decline in labor force growth.
-This trend, along with a decadelong slide in productivity, explains much of the economic stagnation that has bedeviled policy makers, politicians and investors.
+This trend, along with a decade-long slide in productivity, explains much of the economic stagnation that has bedeviled policy makers, politicians and investors.

 The trend towards slower growth in the labor force is not only a function of fewer individuals entering the labor force but also of more individuals retiring.
 The drop in work force participation, measured as the percentage of the population engaged in the labor force, has closely mirrored the aging in the population.
 Relative to the 1960s and 1970s, when baby boomers were starting to enter the work force in significant numbers, and the 1980s and 1990s, when female participation was on the rise, labor force growth has slowed dramatically.
 This slowdown has coincided with the general deceleration in economic growth (see Figure 3).